 The Podium is Crucial

 The type of lectern or speaker podium you choose makes a significant difference to speakers but is often overlooked by all but the most seasoned conference planners.
-This particular piece of stage-furniture warrants pro-active consideration and speakers should always be consulted regarding their individual stage requirements, once their booking has been confirmed, luckily there are many ways to get furniture online, such as stores like Ivy and Wilde where you can find different types of furniture for all your needs.
+This particular piece of stage-furniture warrants pro-active consideration and speakers should always be consulted regarding their individual stage requirements, once their booking has been confirmed.

 Experienced professional speakers will, most probably, enquire about the type of podium which will be available and ensure their individual presentation needs are met.
 Many conference speakers, however, are unpaid subject-matter experts.
 Indeed many are internal company executives, who often don’t give forethought to their physical on-stage needs.
 They either just make-do with what is available, on the day, or they make last minute requests that require adjustments to your set-up.
 This has the potential to make the podium area of the stage look scrappy and disorganised.
 Additionally, last minute requests put undue pressure on production teams and venue staff.